-- Thesis The student must meet all of the thesis deadline submissions and requirements, as listed in the current version of the student manual (section 6). - · Students who want to work on their thesis longer than 3 terms, can remain in extension status for up to a total of 6 years - · All M.Div.
+- Thesis The student must meet all of the thesis deadline submissions and requirements, as listed in the current version of the student manual (section 6). - · Students who want to work on their thesis longer than 3 terms, can remain in extension status for up to a total of 6 years in the program. - · All M.Div.
 Equivalency courses (if required at admission) must be complete by the student's oral defense the year of intended graduation.
-All official transcripts must be sent to the D.Min. office. - · Students will automatically be registered for Thesis Project courses once they complete Thesis Proposal Workshop.
-They will also automatically be registered in extension status once they have completed 9 Thesis project credits until graduation.
+All official transcripts must be sent to the D.Min. office. - Students will be responsible to register for Thesis Project courses once they complete Thesis Proposal Workshop.
+They will also be required to register for thesis extension status each term between the time of completion of the three required Thesis Project courses (GS991/2/3 for 9 credits) and their actual thesis completion and graduation.